• Skip to primary navigation

 Safety note:

-Children should wear safety goggles to prevent vinegar getting in little eyes.
+Children should wear safety goggles to prevent vinegar from getting in their little eyes.

 Little girl dressed as an elf with test tubes in front of her ready for an elf science experiment using baking soda and vinegar.